View Opperman’s works at the expanded gallery until 30 August

 COVID-19 IN SOUTH AFRICA: THE SITUATION NOW

-*The numbers in parenteses indicate the increase since last report.
+*The numbers in parentheses indicate the increase since the last report.

 COVID-19 UPDATE IN WESTERN CAPE: THE SITUATION NOW

-As of 27 May, we have 16,551 confirmed cases of Covid-19 infections in the province (an increase of 795 since the last report) according to the Western Cape government.
+As of 3 August, we have 95,407 confirmed cases of Covid-19 infections in the province (an increase of 716 since the last report) according to the Western Cape Government.

 Below are the Western Cape stats: